 yes fifth course option

-evaluation will be primarily based on weekly homework, two midterm exams, an in-class final exam, and a data analysis project
+evaluation will be primarily based on weekly homework, two midterm exams, a final exam, and a data analysis project

 Junior and senior statistics majors; public health concentrators